Error in Compounding Medication Leads to $13 Million Settlement

 - Injuries alleged: Catastrophic brain injury to minor child

-- Attorneys for Plaintiffs: David Kirby, and Kristen Beightol of Edwards Kirby, LLP; C. Mark Holt and David Sherlin of Holt Sherlin, LLP; Laurie Armstrong of Laurie Armstrong Law, PLLC; and Richard L. Anderson of Price, Petho & Anderson.
+- Attorney for Plaintiffs: David Kirby of Edwards Kirby, LLP; C. Mark Holt and David Sherlin of Holt Sherlin, LLP; Laurie Armstrong of Laurie Armstrong Law, PLLC; and Richard L. Anderson of Price, Petho & Anderson.

 We’re Here to Help